IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 * PyTorch 1.13 or higher
 * OpenCV

-Additionally, there are other required packages.
-To simplify the setup process, you can use the provided `environment.yml` file located in the "conda" folder to create a conda environment with all necessary dependencies.
+There are other required packages, but to simplify the setup process, you can use the provided `environment.yml` file located in the "conda" folder to create a conda environment with all necessary dependencies.

 ## Citations